TypeFox/monaco-languageclient/CONTRIBUTING.md

 ### Maintaining

 The project is maintained by individuals using for its own purposes and being ready to help as it suites them.
-There is no guruantee on time of response to issues and pull requests.
+There is no guarantee on time of response to issues and pull requests.

 #### Current Maintainers